AllenInstitute/argschema/README.md

+#json_module
-This module simplifies the development of modules that would like to define and check a particular set of input parameters, but be able to flexibly define those inputs in different ways in different contexts.
+This python module simplifies the development of modules that would like to define and check a particular set of input parameters, but be able to flexibly define those inputs in different ways in different contexts.

 It will allow you to

-Passing a command line argument to a location of a json_file which contains the input parameters OR passing a json_dictionary directly into the module with the parameters defined AND passing parameters via the command line, in a way that will override the examples given.
+Passing a command line argument to a location of a json_file which contains the input parameters

+OR passing a json_dictionary directly into the module with the parameters defined

+AND passing parameters via the command line, in a way that will override the examples given.

 ## What does it do